IgorKulgavy/insurance_company/README.md

 ## General Information
 - Task: anonymization system.
-- Having studied and processed historical data on the prices of cars of different brands and years of manufacture, create a model for predicting the cost of a servia customer's car.
+- By means of linear algebra, transform the data in such a way that it is impossible to decipher them.
+The quality of the model should not suffer.
-- The exact price of the car will help the customer to sell it more profitably.
-The presence of the service in the application will attract new customers.
+- Data anonymization is an important aspect when working with personal data.
+This ensures the security of the data provided by the clients of the service.